Accessibility issues and advocacy

 More about Advocacy

-Accessibility issues included the online booking of tickets via Ticketek, booking accessible taxi cabs, and accessing his local post office andĀ church.
-Advocacy isn’t always about a lack of physical access, and John advocates for sponsoringĀ children in developing countries.
+Accessibility issues included booking tickets online via Ticketek, booking accessible taxi cabs, and accessing his local post office and church.
+Advocacy isn’t always about a lack of physical access, and John advocates for sponsoring children in developing countries.

-Most organisations listened to John, but a few either didn’t care or didn’t understand access to goods and services is a human right, and the rights of people with disabilities are protected by the Disability Discrimination Act 1995.
+Most organisations listened to John, but a few either didn’t care or didn’t understand that access to goods and services is a human right and that the rights of people with disabilities are protected by the Disability Discrimination Act 1995.
 John reported a few organisations to the Australian Human Rights Commission, which mediated a discussion between the two parties.

 Dignity Party